guo543/regex-plus/README.md

 A simple regular expression engine.
 Now supports union "|", concat "1001" and Kleene star "*"

+It will print out the syntax tree by default for now.

 Generate make files:
 ```
 mkdir build